naruminho/easyGraph/README.md

+# easyGraph

-# easyGraph - A python library for plot graph networks
+**easygraph** is a python library for plot graph networks.

+## Functions

+Full documentation soon.
+For now, take a look at *examples* folder.